Louis Hippolyte LaFontaine (1807-1864)

 When the union of Upper and Lower Canada was confirmed in 1840, Lafontaine believed it could help preserve the French speaking population of Quebec.
 He ran in the election of 1841, but did not win his seat.
 Reacting to this defeat in support of his French Canadian ally, Robert Baldwin resigned the seat he had won in York and urged Lafontaine to run in a by-election to replace him.
 He won easily thanks to Baldwin’s aide.
 From that point forward, a deep and lasting friendship was cemented between the two men that would last for the rest of their political careers.

-By September, 1842, the Reform movement had gained enough support in Parliament to be asked to form the Government.
-Lafontaine, representing the Reform interests of Canada East, and Baldwin representing those of Canada West, were jointly asked by the Governor General to form a new administration.
+By September 1842 the Reform movement had gained enough support in Parliament to be asked to form the government.
+Lafontaine, representing the Reform interests of Canada East, and Baldwin, representing those of Canada West, were jointly asked by the Governor General to form a new administration.
 While in government, Lafontaine worked tirelessly to prove that the union of the Canadas could serve the interests of French Canada.
-His efforts included a redrawing of the electoral map of Canada East to increase French influence, the move of the capital from Kingston to Montreal and the restoration of French as an official language for the records of the courts and parliament.
+His efforts included redrawing the electoral map of Canada East to increase French influence, the move of the capital from Kingston to Montreal and restoring French as an official language for the records of the courts and Parliament.
 Unfortunately, disagreements with the new Governor General, Sir Charles Metcalfe, caused the Baldwin-Lafontaine administration to resign early in 1843.
 For the next four years, Lafontaine remained in parliament as the leader of the opposition.